xmake-io/xrepo/README.md

 We can also add any number of self-built repositories, and even completely isolate the external network, and only maintain the installation and integration of private packages on the company's internal network.

-Just use the following command to add your own warehouse address:
+Just use the following command to add your own repository address:

 ```console
 $ xrepo add-repo myrepo https://github.com/mygroup/myrepo